 The Michael G. DeGroote School of Medicine at McMaster University is one of 17 medical schools in Canada.
 It is known for being one of two 3-year long medical programs as well as pioneering both the CASPer and Mulitple-Mini-Interview Assessments.

-In 2021, the McMaster medical school acceptance was 3.49%.
+In 2021, the McMaster medical school acceptance rate was 3.49%.
 Of the 5,868 undergraduate students that applied, only 205 were admitted into the program.

 The medical school requirements for McMaster, including admission statistics, are categorized below in the priority of what an applicant must submit to be considered:

 - Minimum number of years of undergraduate study required

 Unlike many medical schools requirements in Canada, McMaster University does not require any prerequisite courses.
 Additionally, there are no requirements for students to carry a full course load during any year of study.
 All applicants must have completed at least 3 years of undergraduate study by the proposed year of entry and are required to submit a final transcript to McMaster as proof that this requirement has been met.

 When calculating your GPA a simple average of all undergraduate degree courses will be taken.
 There are no exceptions or weighted GPA options for this university.

 Courses for which a “Pass” or “Credit” grade is assigned are counted for credit, but will not be included in the GPA calculation

 McMaster Medical School Requirements: MCAT and CASPer